RedisLabs/redislabs-docs/content/rc/how-to/importing-data.md

 ## Import a Dataset from a RDB File

-You can import any standard RDB to your Redis Cloud Pro instance.
+You can import any standard RDB to your Redis Cloud instance.
 Both uncompressed and compressed (with a .gz suffix) RDB files are acceptable.